wolfSSL/wolfBoot/README.md

 This repository contains the following components:
    - the wolfBoot bootloader
    - Ed25519 key generator and image signing tools
+   - Ecc256 key generator and image signing tools
    - Baremetal test applications

 ### wolfBoot bootloader

-woldBoot is a memory-safe standalone bare-metal application, designed to run on a generic microcontroller, with no dynamic memory allocation mechanism or linkage to any standard C library.
+wolfBoot is a memory-safe standalone bare-metal application, designed to run on a generic microcontroller, with no dynamic memory allocation mechanism or linkage to any standard C library besides wolfCrypt.

 The bootloader consists of the following components:
-   - wolfCrypt, which is used to verify the Ed25519 signature of the images
+   - wolfCrypt, which is used to verify the signature of the images
    - A minimalist Hardware Abstraction Layer, with an implementation provided for the supported target, which is in charge for IAP flash access and clock setting on the specific MCU
    - The core bootloader
    - A small application library used by the application to interact with the bootloader [src/libwolfboot.c](src/libwolfboot.c)